 Who is it for?

 The Foodshed Field School offers farmer education on the latest innovations in sustainable growing.
-It also provides programming for farmers’ customers – chefs, wholesalers, grocery stores, individual consumers – on how and where to source sustainably and locally grown food.
 Our programs range from introductory to advanced, and come in a variety of formats: panel discussions, field days, intensives, workshops, and even a year-long, intensive Beginner Farmer Training Program.

 The field school begins each year with our annual winter conference, and then continues throughout the year, throughout the region: Maryland, Virginia, West Virginia, Delaware, and the District of Columbia.
-Five of the seven topic tracks covered at the conference are continued in the field.
-Below is our list of tracks:
+We cover a long and ever-changing list of topic areas, including but not limited to:

 Sustainable fruit and vegetable production